urbanriskmap/cognicity-api-docs/source/includes/data_api/_cities.md

-# Cities
+## Cities

 CogniCity deployments are organised by city.
 Cities are delineated by a unique code and bounding box geometries.
 Note that the term "city" is used somewhat arbitrairily for organisational purposes.
 Cities may refer to an urban conurbation or wider metropolitan area.
-For example in the United States "Broward" is used to refer to the area of Broward County which includes multiple cities.
+For example in the United States "Broward" is used to refer to Broward County which includes multiple cities and non-urban areas.

-## Get All Cities
+### Get All Cities

 ```shell
 curl "/cities?geoformat=geojson"